 2. Too much emphasis on endurance activities

 Another common mistake that strength trainers, especially women, make is of doing too many reps, too much cardio, and too many exercises that fatigue the smaller muscle groups.
 If your primary goal is to gain strength, you will want to keep your reps low and your weights high (3-5 reps at 80-85%1RM) on compound movements.
 Always do your compound movements (squat, bench, deadlift, rows, and presses) first, and use assistance work as needed to bring up weak points and provide an environment for hypertrophy.
 Assistance work should still be kept in the range of 8-12 reps for 3-5 sets.
 If you are able to do more than 12 reps, it is probably a good idea to increase the weight.

 Cardio is a question that tends to come up frequently.
 A lot of women are okay with incorporating some strength training into their workout rotation, but panic at the thought of cutting back on or eliminating cardio.
 However, if your primary goal is to increase strength, too many endurance activities (i.e., steady-state cardio) can detract from the strength gains you are wanting to see.

 If you still want to include some cardiovascular training into your workout rotation, the best scenario would be to add in some short (4-12 minute) metabolic finishers at the end of your strength training sessions.
-A metabolic finisher is an intense exercise or circuit of exercises designed to increase your body's fat-burning potential by increasing the “afterburn effect” thereby increasing the number of calories burned as you recover from your workout It speeds recovery by returning blood flow to the muscles and improving all-0ver conditioning and athleticism.
+A metabolic finisher is an intense exercise or circuit of exercises designed to increase your body’s fat-burning potential by increasing the “afterburn effect” by increasing the number of calories burned as you recover from your workout.
+It speeds recovery by returning blood flow to the muscles and improving all-0ver conditioning and athleticism.